-Brian Quintenz is an advisory partner on the a16z crypto team, where he helps to translate between the crypto and policy communities.
+Brian Quintenz is the Head of Policy for a16z crypto, where he helps to translate between the crypto and policy communities.

 Prior to his appointment to the CFTC, Brian was the Founder and Managing Principal of Saeculum Capital Management, LLC where he developed and implemented Saeculum's long term, momentum-based investment process for both traditional discretionary accounts as well as a managed-futures, commodity pool hedge fund.

 Brian began his career on Capitol Hill, where he worked for 6.5 years and served as senior policy aid to a Member of Congress.
 He received his B.S. from Duke University and M.B.A. from Georgetown University.